Travel & Tourism

-Why did you decide to return to education?
+Why did you decide to take Travel and Tourism at Nescot College?

-Has the experience lived up to your expectations?
+How has the college lived up to your expectations?

-Any advice for those thinking of starting your course?
+What advice would you have for someone thinking of doing your course?

 What are your plans for the future?